Texas schools carry apprehension into kickoff amid pandemic - WHIZ News

-Houston Baptist still had three games scheduled for its eighth football season when its FCS Southland Conference decided only a few weeks ago to not play league games this fall.
+Houston Baptist still had three games scheduled for only its eighth football season when the FCS Southland Conference decided a few weeks ago to not play league games this fall.

 Then came the expanded protocols and increased costly testing necessary to play upper-division schools during a pandemic.